katahiromz/mcpp/README.md

 This program is a C preprocessor written in C.
 And this is a fork of mcpp 2.7.2 created by Kiyoshi Matsui.
-The original software can be found at http://mcpp.sourceforge.net .
+The original author's software can be found at http://mcpp.sourceforge.net .

 This program can read UTF-16 files and output UTF-8 text.